darrennorris/CuttingDownTrees/README.md

 [NORRIS, D](https://scholar.google.com/citations?user=pi4S-KkAAAAJ&hl=en&oi=ao) et. al. Cutting down trees does not build prosperity: On the continued decoupling of Amazon deforestation and economic development in 21st century Brazil.
 EarthArXiv pre-print (not peer reviewed): https://doi.org/10.31223/X51S8P

+AIM: Apply the most up to date data to examine spatial and temporal patterns in forest cover changes and economic progress in Brazilian Amazonia.

+A timely continuation of the investigations carried out by [Rhett Butler](https://news.mongabay.com/by/rhett-a-butler/) at [Mongabay](https://news.mongabay.com/2021/11/amazon-deforestation-unexpectedly-surges-22-to-highest-level-since-2006/).

 ## Abstract

 <strong>Background and aims</strong>: